Author: Raymond C. Rumpf

 Chapter 8 – FDFD for Scattering Analysis

-Two-dimensional FDFD is formulated and implemented, including how to incorporate different types of sources and how to calculate transmission and reflection from periodic structures.
+Two-dimensional FDFD for scattering analysis is formulated and implemented, including how to incorporate different types of sources and how to calculate transmission and reflection from periodic structures.
 Devices examples include a sawtooth diffraction grating, a photonic crystal, and an optical integrated circuit.

 Chapter 9 – Parameter Sweeps with FDFD